quintel/documentation/developer/Deploy.markdown

  - make other SQL fixes as needed
 1. Dump *ete_new*
 1. Load *ete_new* on *etengine* (overwrite production db)
-1. Run bulk_update rake task (talk to Chael first) to update slidervalues to changes in the ETM.

 ## ETModel
 1. Create *etm_new* locally